laurgu/CSI4107_A1/README.md

 1. The query string is preprocessed using the custome analyzer, like how documents are preprocessed in Part 1.

 2. Querying is done using Lucene's "Index Searcher" to search the index build in Part 2.
 It retrieves the top 1000 results for a given query and these results are written to a txt file.

-### Optimizations

-Initially, we implemented our IR system using the tf-idf weighting system.
-For comparison we implemented this Lucene version and found it seemed to produce more accurate results without significantly impacting the runtime.

 ### Data Structures